jcarterlab/The-Dictator/R/The-Dictator.md

 Where…

-  - p = the probability the election results occurred by chance
+  - p = the probability Singapore’s election results occurred by chance
   - a = Singapore change
   - b = West change
   - c = Singapore remain